A belated happy birthday to Léon Scieur, who was born on March 19, 1888, and died on October 7, 1969.

 Another memorable incident was when Scieur broke a number of spokes during the last stage from Metz to Dunkirk and again fell foul of Desgrange’s rules.

-He managed to get a replacement wheel, but new rules for that year’s Tour said he didn’t have the right to use it unless he could show Desgrange’s judges that the original was beyond repair.
+He managed to get a replacement wheel, but new rules for that year’s Tour said he didn’t have the right to use it unless he could show race officials that the original was beyond repair.

-No judge saw the incident and so Scieur carried the broken wheel on his back for 300 kilometers to the finish.
+Since no official saw the incident, Scieur decided to carry the broken wheel on his back for 300 kilometers to the finish.
 He said it left a mark on his back for the next 15 years.

-The following year, Scieur was forced to abandon the Tour with a broken fork.
+Scieur was forced to abandon the Tour the following year as a result of a broken fork.

 Scieur’s final season was in 1924, which produced no wins for the Belgian rider, prompting him to retire.